 Christmas at Wheel’s family farm included candy.
 Lots of candy.
 After dinner, Grandma would bring out the candy and start filling the dining room table.
-The sisters would dive into bags, boxes and carriers for their contributions.
+The guests would dive into bags, boxes and carriers for their contributions.
 The table would start to groan and candy would overflow onto other surfaces.
 The “it takes a special touch” kind of candies – divinity, penuche, peanut brittle.
 The smooth chocolate candies.
 Peanut butter fudge.
 Cherries.
 Nuts.
 Coconut.
 Dipped candies.
 The cereal, marshmallow and kid friendly candies.
 But I zeroed in on the Peanut Butter Chocolate confection Grandma made.
 The peanut butter cup knockoff.
+Tastes just like the cups in the bright orange wrapper!
 Sweet peanut butter wrapped in chocolate — bliss!

 This is a very simple recipe – four ingredients counting the secret and unexpected one.
 It’s faster to make with a food processor and the microwave, but easily done by hand.
 I cut the recipe in half to make 32 pieces in an 8×8 pan instead of the 48 pieces Grandma made in a 9x 13.
-(If you’d like the bigger recipe without doing all the math, you can find it on A Pinch of Joy Facebook page.
-Please”Like” if you are not already a follower.)
+(If you’d like the bigger recipe without doing all the math, you can find it on A Pinch of Joy Facebook page under “exclusive downloads”.
+You can “Like” if you are not already a follower.)

-Line the 8×8 pan – not to keep the candy from sticking as in the Best and Easiest Gift Fudge – but to make “handles” so you can lift the candy out of the pan for slicing without losing a single piece.
+Line the 8×8 pan with non-stick aluminum foil, parchment or wax paper leaving a 3 inch overhang on each end to make “handles” so you can lift the candy out of the pan for slicing without losing a single piece.
 The bottom layer of chocolate is optional.
 I omit it unless I am making this for a gift or a party.
 The candy is pretty rich so slice it into one inch by 2 inch bars – or even 1 inch squares fancied up in paper candy cups.
 I’ve always thought this would be pretty at Christmas time with a little drizzle of red or green, but it never lasts long enough to try that!
 Oh – the secret ingredient?
 Graham cracker crumbs give it body and texture.

 You can buy this candy in the store with a bright orange wrapper — aka Reese’s Peanut Butter Cups!